Apply

 It is one of the most relevant and interesting courses on offer to students at Advanced Level.
 Economics determines our pay, the jobs we do, the industries we work in, how we travel, where we live, the goods we buy, where we buy them and the price we pay!
 An understanding of this subject is an essential life skill.

 The department consists of specialist economics teachers and examiners with many years’ combined experience.
-Our work as external examiners for the current examination specification allows us to deliver the material with examination technique in mind throughout the course.
-This, in turn, helps us to achieve outstanding academic results and support students of all abilities.
-Many of our students go on to study Economics at top universities such as London School of Economics and University College London (UCL).
+Our work as external examiners allows us to deliver the course material with examination technique in mind throughout.
+This, in turn, helps us to achieve outstanding academic results and to support students of all abilities.
+Many of our students go on to study Economics at top universities such as London School of Economics (LSE) and University College London (UCL).

-Standard Definition: Economics is the study of how our scarce resources are allocated to meet our unlimited wants as a society.
+The standard definition of Economics is: the study of how our scarce resources are allocated to meet our unlimited wants as a society.

 In our opinion, however, this definition does little to help people understand the subject!
-It is far more useful to outline the major topic areas and issues that you will address during your time as an economist at Sheffield Girls'.
+It is far more useful to outline the major topic areas and issues that students will address during your time as an economist at Sheffield Girls’ Sixth Form:

 Microeconomics